Fullstack app [Part 0]: Big picture

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash`

-Close and re-open the terminal, and run nvm -v to see if it installed correctly.
-You should see something like this.
+Close and re-open the terminal, and run nvm -v

-Then run nvm install node to install node.
-Run node -v to see if it installed correctly.
+to install node.
+Run node -v

 Success!